pair_style edip command

 This pair style can only be used via the pair keyword of the run_style respa command.
 It does not support the inner, middle, outer keywords.

 This pair style can only be used if LAMMPS was built with the USER-MISC package.
-See the Making LAMMPS section for more info on packages.
+See the Build package doc page for more info.

 This pair style requires the newton setting to be “on” for pair interactions.

 The EDIP potential files provided with LAMMPS (see the potentials directory) are parameterized for metal units.
 You can use the EDIP potential with any LAMMPS units, but you would need to create your own EDIP potential file with coefficients listed in the appropriate units if your simulation doesn’t use “metal” units.